Inishfree Tours with Tom

 Hello Friends & Fans,

-In the summer of 2017 I’ll be hosting two tours for Inishfree Tours exploring Ireland’s gorgeous southwest.
+In the summer of 2018 I’ll again be hosting two tours for Inishfree Tours exploring Ireland’s gorgeous northwest and southwest.
 To register or gather more info, please email us at ireland(at)tomkimmel(dot)com… or by clicking HERE.

 Many an Irishman and Irishwoman will tell you that the wild and unspoiled west is the real Ireland, and it’s a great joy to share it with friends, fans and family.

-Both will follow a scenic route through counties Cork, Kerry and Clare.
+On 2018’s second tour we will follow a scenic route through counties Cork, Kerry and Clare.
 We’ll assemble near Shannon one day before our tour bus hits the road.
-We’ll then be three days based in Skibbereen (County Cork), then three days in Dingle (County Kerry) and three in Doolin (County Clare).
+We’ll then be three days based in or near Skibbereen (County Cork), then three days in or near Dingle (County Kerry) and three in Doolin (County Clare).

 An Inishfree tour is no ordinary tour where you rush with a large group of tourists from town to town so quickly you forget where you are.
 It’s a small, personal tour that is centered on the splendid nature, arts and culture of Ireland—especially the amazing music.
 We’ll be stopping in local pubs and venues for backroom sessions where virtuoso Irish players will enthrall us with their whistles, fiddles, pipes and bodhrans (Irish drums).
 These tours are unique, and you will get a real taste of Irish life at an Irish pace.